deleonfrancis/Weather_Dashboard/README.md

 ## Description

-This Web Application allows user to type in a city and get the current and five day weather for that city.
-This was accomplished using HTML, CSS, Javascript, and Moment.js and open weather map's APIs.
+This Web Application allows user to get current and two day weather forecast.
+Simply type in a city name or zip code.
+The user can also click the 'search weather near me' button to get the current weather data nearby.
+This was accomplished using HTML, CSS, Javascript, and Bootstrap.
+Google places API auto completes the user inputs.
+Weatherapi.com was used as the data source.
+JavaScripts geolocation is used to get the coordinates for the user.
 See [How To Use](#how-to-use) section for an explanation of how it works.

 Overall a fun and challenging project.
 I came away with a better understanding of incorporating APIs into a website.